ETHZ-TEC/RocketLogger/script/python/docs/calibration.rst

     >>> cal.write_log_file("calibration.log")

-For a ready made script that can be used for performing the calibration calculations is available in ``calibrate.py`` distributed with the package.
+An example script that can be used for performing the calibration calculations is available in ``calibrate.py`` distributed with the package.

+Further, the ``convert_calibration.py`` script is distributed with the package to convert legacy calibration files used for RocketLogger versions `1.x` to the latest format.

 For more details on the individual functions and its optional parameters, please we refer to the API documentation of the